Paycom Software Inc (PAYC) Shares Rise Despite Market Challenges - News Heater

 PAYC’s Market Performance

-PAYC’s stock has seen a -6.30% decrease for the week, with a -5.80% drop in the past month and a -18.24% fall in the past quarter.
-The volatility ratio for the week is 3.52%, and the volatility levels for the past 30 days are at 3.11% for Paycom Software Inc The simple moving average for the last 20 days is -6.65% for PAYC stock, with a simple moving average of -17.33% for the last 200 days.
+PAYC’s stock has seen a -32.98% decrease for the week, with a -40.47% drop in the past month and a -44.82% fall in the past quarter.
+The volatility ratio for the week is 7.08%, and the volatility levels for the past 30 days are at 4.08% for Paycom Software Inc The simple moving average for the last 20 days is -34.47% for PAYC’s stock, with a simple moving average of -45.23% for the last 200 days.

 Analysts’ Opinion of PAYC

-Many brokerage firms have already submitted their reports for PAYC stocks, with BofA Securities repeating the rating for PAYC by listing it as a “Buy.”
-The predicted price for PAYC in the upcoming period, according to BofA Securities is $330 based on the research report published on October 26, 2023 of the current year 2023.
+Many brokerage firms have already submitted their reports for PAYC stocks, with BofA Securities repeating the rating for PAYC by listing it as a “Neutral.”
+The predicted price for PAYC in the upcoming period, according to BofA Securities is $185 based on the research report published on November 02, 2023 of the current year 2023.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at PAYC starting from Clark Jason D., who sale 130 shares at the price of $287.36 back on Sep 08.
-After this action, Clark Jason D. now owns 4,970 shares of Paycom Software Inc, valued at $37,357 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at PAYC starting from WATTS J C JR, who purchase 314 shares at the price of $159.20 back on Nov 03.
+After this action, WATTS J C JR now owns 6,864 shares of Paycom Software Inc, valued at $49,989 using the latest closing price.

-Thomas Christopher Gene, the SEVP of Operations of Paycom Software Inc, sale 320 shares at $290.05 during a trade that took place back on Aug 10, which means that Thomas Christopher Gene is holding 26,154 shares at $92,816 based on the most recent closing price.
+Clark Jason D., the Director of Paycom Software Inc, sale 130 shares at $287.36 during a trade that took place back on Sep 08, which means that Clark Jason D. is holding 4,970 shares at $37,357 based on the most recent closing price.

 Stock Fundamentals for PAYC